 - Research–whether your child’s in second grade or seventh– from a computer is more productive.
 With training on how to use search skills, students can find the information they want from the comfort of their home or the library and fill in the blanks on the topic you’re covering, be it landforms, the Civil War, or photosynthesis.

 - Communication within your homeschool group is much easier using the new collaborative tools available.
-These include wikis, Google Tools, and more.
+These include Google Tools and more.
 These allow multiple students to collaborate on a project at once, then embed the result into a digital portfolio (like a wiki page) for all to see

 - Finding out what‘s going on in your community so you can use local resources to extend the reach of your homeschool.
 Most towns have pages sharing what’s going on in the neighborhood, as do local museums, libraries, and more.
 Once students have learned to search, it can be their responsibility to find and organize.